George Elden Packard

-George Elden Packard (born February 23, 1944) is a retired United States army officer and bishop of the Episcopal Church who actively supports the Occupy movement.
+George Elden Packard (born February 23, 1944) is a retired United States army officer and bishop of the Episcopal Church known for his support for the Occupy movement.

 Early life

 George Elden Packard was born in New Rochelle, New York, on February 23, 1944.
-He attended Hobart College in Geneva, New York, and graduated in 1966 with a Bachelor of Arts degree in History.
-At Hobart, he was elected to the Druids, the Senior Honor society.
+He attended Hobart College in Geneva, New York, and graduated in 1966 with a Bachelor of Arts degree in history.
+At Hobart, he was elected to the Druids, the senior honor society.

 Military service

 Soon after graduation, Packard enlisted in the Army.
 As an infantry officer, he served in Vietnam War with the First Division, and earned honors, including a Silver Star and two Bronze Stars for valor.
 After conclusion of his active duty, Packard attended Virginia Theological Seminary and continued to serve in the Army reserves, although disillusioned with that war.
 Upon ordination, as discussed below, he was transferred from the infantry to the chaplain corps.
 There, his service included assignments as installation chaplain and hospital chaplain, as well as with an operational unit and teaching at the Army Chaplain‘s School.
 Packard also served at the Pentagon full-time during Operation Desert Storm, and retired in 1996 with the rank of lieutenant colonel.